It Couldn't Happen Here: Home video

-It Couldn't Happen Here was released on VHS and on Laserdisc in the U.S. and Japan.
+It Couldn't Happen Here was released on VHS on 1 December 1989.
+A Laserdisc version was available in the US and Japan.

 A dual format limited edition DVD and Blu-ray disc was released in the U.K. on 15 June 2020 by the British Film Institute.
 It has seven special features, including audio commentary by director Jack Bond, James Dillon and Simon Archer, a 27-minute interview with Jack Bond discussing the making of the film titled West End Boy, an interview with choreographer Arlene Phillips, the full-length promotional music video of "Always on My Mind", a 48-page digibook, image gallery and original theatrical trailer.
 This release is now out of print.

 The limited edition was followed by a standard release, replacing the exclusive digibook packaging with a normal Blu-ray case, on 20 July 2020.